miguelraz/PathToPerformance/README2.md

 :shipit:

+### 10/05/17

+110. Scribing! @Pualms comes into chat with non-linear conservation laws based on Kurganov and Tadmor and FVol method. @aytekinar discussion is also a great DiffEq user case walkthrough with simple Euler.

 ### 06/05/2017

 107. Rust has some really cool approach to building an common API for pkg dev [socially](https://blog.rust-lang.org/2017/05/05/libz-blitz.html) remember to bring this up after v0.6 release.